Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 # Production: Strict mode with failures on issues

-$ testmo-link --config testmo-linking.yml --conflict-resolution error --fail-on-unmatchedWhy this is useful:
+$ testmo-link --config testmo-linking.yml --conflict-resolution error --fail-on-unmatchedWriting output to a file

 - Debugging complex linking scenarios without cluttering CI logs